decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 Last updated for CLI release v{{ cliversion }}.

+---

 This guide is intended to walk through ticket buying using `dcrwallet`.

-It will cover both manual ticket purchases and automatic ticket purchases for solo-voting and VSP voting configurations.
+Before proceeding it is recommended to decide if you want to solo vote or use a Voting Service Provider (VSP).
+The [How to Stake](../../proof-of-stake/how-to-stake.md) page covers the pros and cons of each approach.

 **Prerequisites:**